Akashkansal/TDS_Project2/happiness/README.md

 ### A Social Support Saga

 Digging deeper, we uncovered tales of Social Support, an element that plays a crucial role in happiness.
 With an average of 0.81 and a maximum score close to the zenith of human connection at 0.987, it was evident that solidarity and shared experiences mattered greatly to wellbeing.
-Yet, we also saw that 13 values were missing from this narrative, suggesting that the social frameworks underlying some countries’ cultures were yet to be fully comprehended.
+Yet, we also saw that 13 values were missing from this narrative, suggesting that the social frameworks underlying some countriesï¿½ cultures were yet to be fully comprehended.

 ### The Freedom Chronicles